Ehiremen/super-sudo-helper/README.md

 # super-sudo-helper
-A C++ project that helps (not solves!) when solving Sudoku puzzles.
+A C++ project that helps when solving Sudoku puzzles.

 This is me showing you the product of my Object Oriented Programming Practices class.